Your privacy is important to us

 All of the participating authorities are Joint Data Controllers when processing personal information in relation to the adoption service as they each remain responsible at different stages of the decision-making process for determining the purpose and the manner in which the personal data is to be processed and they each have a statutory duty for the maintenance of adoption services in relation to their area.
 This is a joint privacy notice provided on behalf of all participating authorities for the purposes of the regional adoption agency, known as Together for Adoption.

-The information we collect from you will be used solely for adoption purposes; to assess if adoption is right for you and your family; if now is the right time for you to adopt and if you are able to adopt the children who currently need adoptive families and, after you have become an adopter to provide continuing support.
+The information we collect from you, which includes your personal data and special category data also known as sensitive data, will be used solely for adoption purposes; to assess if adoption is right for you and your family; if now is the right time for you to adopt and if you are able to adopt the children who currently need adoptive families and, after you have become an adopter to provide continuing support.
 Information is shared between the professionals in the participating authorities and adoption panel members in support of these purposes.

 We collect and hold your information to comply with our legal obligations in accordance with legislation such as the Adoption Agencies Regulations 2005 and the Adoption and Children Act 2002 and to carry out public tasks in the public interest.
 GDPR Articles 6 (1) c) and e).